Digital Media Solutions: Performance Ad Tech Firm Transitions to Lender Ownership

 | March 28, 2025 | Final decree entered closing affiliated cases; lead case remains open |

-The final decree closed the affiliated debtor cases while keeping the lead case open for post confirmation administration.
-The plan administrator continues to handle claim resolution, remaining distributions, and other wind down tasks, while the operating business continues under new ownership.
-The company's restructuring information site at AdvancingDMS.com remains the public facing hub for case updates and transaction information.
+The Final Decree closed the affiliated debtor cases while keeping the lead case open for post-confirmation administration.
+The plan administrator continues to handle claim resolution, remaining distributions, and other wind-down tasks, while the operating business continues under new ownership.
+The company's restructuring information site remains available for case updates and transaction information.

 Frequently Asked Questions